 Minnesotans have an expanding number of eco-friendly death care options.
 Start by asking prospective funeral homes what their internal green business practices are and what green funeral choices they offer (this approach can be especially useful if developing a future plan).

 Minnesota rules and regulations pertaining to green funerals and burials have been evolving in recent years.
-The Minnesota Department of Health provides a useful definition of green funerals and burials in its "Choices" document.

 Originally pioneered in Minnesota by the Mayo Clinic, alkaline hydrolysis, also known as biocremation or green cremation, is an alternative to flame-based cremation.